artprojectgroup/wc-apg-city/readme.txt

 2. Screenshot of WC - APG City.
 Billing and shipping forms.

 == Changelog ==
+= 1.0 =
+* Added Google Maps API Key.
+* Added automatic search in both APIs in case of no results in the selected API.
+* Added the replacement of the select field by an input field if no results are found in either API.
+* Added option in the select field that replaces it by an input field to enable the customer manually enter his city.
+* Minor fixes.
 = 0.3.6.3 =
 * Fixed localization.
 = 0.3.6.2 =